nondejus/AwesomeUnityCommunity/README.md

 * [SRPBatcherBenchmark](https://github.com/Unity-Technologies/SRPBatcherBenchmark "") - Various benchmark scenes for SRP batcher (both LWRP & HDRP).
 * [UnityLWRPEssentials](https://github.com/dilmerv/UnityLWRPEssentials "") - Unity Lightweight Render Pipeline with a variety of shader examples built in Shader Graph.
 * [ShaderForge](https://github.com/FreyaHolmer/ShaderForge) - A node-based shader editor giving you the artistic freedom of shader creation, with no need to code.
 (Was :moneybag: but now is open source and not maintained).
 [Asset Store Link](https://www.assetstore.unity3d.com/en/#!/content/14147)
+* [ShaderLabLab](https://github.com/rambutan2000/ShaderLabLab) - A system using T4 Templates to generate Unity ShaderLab code in the Editor.

 #### Ocean